tommygeiger/networked-rps/README.md

 # Networked Rock-Paper-Scissors

-Text based rock-paper-scissors implemented in C using sockets over TCP.
+Text based rock-paper-scissors over TCP using sockets in C.

 ## To compile & run:
 ```